"Do you have a comment, question, suggestion,

 In accordance with the Individuals with Disabilities Education Improvement Act and Massachusetts Special Education Laws and Regulations, the Dracut Public School District is committed to implementing the Child Find mandate requiring a school system to locate, identify, and evaluate all children with disabilities from 2 years-6 months to 21 years of age, regardless of the severity of their disabilities.

-If you suspect a child or young adult residing in Dracut of having a developmental delay or disability, please contact John E. Mara, Director of Student Services for the Dracut Public Schools at 978-957-4633 for additional information.
+If you suspect a child or young adult residing in Dracut of having a developmental delay or disability, please contact Richard Whitehead, Director of Student Services for the Dracut Public Schools at 978-957-4633 for additional information.

 More Foster Grandparent Volunteers Needed!